luashiping/note-to-wikijs/README.md

 # Note to Wiki.js

-An Obsidian plugin that allows you to Upload your Obsidian notes to Wiki.js through GraphQL API.
+An Obsidian plugin that allows you to Upload your notes to Wiki.js through GraphQL API.

 English | [简体中文](README.zh-CN.md)